T1taniumF0rge-Industries-Inc/kuda-shaders/README.md

 ---
 # 💘 Support me!
-To help me and make me develop more fascinating projects, share and recommend this datapack.
+To help me and make me develop more fascinating projects, share and recommend this shader.
 Thank you so much!!!

 You can also try my other projects [here](https://modrinth.com/user/Titan1um) or the projects me and Polr made [here](https://modrinth.com/organization/titan1um-x-polr)! :D